Moving Beyond Hard-Coded ETL: The Shift in ETL Healthcare Transformation

 Final Thoughts

-This blog is inspired by open-source contributions from the FHIR Analytics community and thought leaders like Carl Anderson, who continue to push the boundaries of semantic interoperability in healthcare.
+This blog draws inspiration from the FHIR Analytics community and thought leaders like Carl Anderson, who are leading the way in making healthcare data truly interoperable and meaningful.

 What is domain-based routing in healthcare ETL?